 Entering the final week of the lunar cycle, the moon shrinks to an ever-thinner crescent as it approaches new.

-Night continues to cover the lunar surface for a few days, and there are many craters to be seen (click picture for details).
+Night continues to cover the lunar surface for a few days, and there are many craters to be seen.
+Eventually, however, the crescent moon becomes too thin for us to see as it moves closer to the sun.

 The waning crescent moon rises in the early hours of the morning before the sun and sets in the afternoon before the sun does.